jcaillon/valet/tests.d/0000-valet-cli/results.approved.md

       This option can be set by exporting the variable VALET_EXCLUDE="<pattern>".
   --error
       Test the error handling.
-      This option can be set by exporting the variable VALET_ERROR="true".
   --fail
       Test the fail.
-      This option can be set by exporting the variable VALET_FAIL="true".
   --exit
       Test the exit code.
-      This option can be set by exporting the variable VALET_EXIT="true".
   --unknown-command
       Test with an unknown command.
-      This option can be set by exporting the variable VALET_UNKNOWN_COMMAND="true".
   --create-temp-files
       Test to create temp file and directory.
-      This option can be set by exporting the variable VALET_CREATE_TEMP_FILES="true".
   --create-temp-files
       Test to create temp file and directory.
-      This option can be set by exporting the variable VALET_CREATE_TEMP_FILES="true".
   --logging-level
       Test to output all log level messages.
-      This option can be set by exporting the variable VALET_LOGGING_LEVEL="true".
   --wait-indefinitely
       Test to wait indefinitely.
-      This option can be set by exporting the variable VALET_WAIT_INDEFINITELY="true".
   --show-help
       Test to show the help of the function.
       This option can be set by exporting the variable VALET_SHOW_HELP="true".